 This scheme is tailor-made for women who are starting new small-scale ventures or looking to expand an already established business.
 The ventures can range from beauty parlors, to tuition centers or even tailoring units.
 This collateral free loan is divided into three categories:

 - Shishu: An amount of 50,000 can be procured by women who are looking to start off their business.

 - Kishor: This is for well-established businesses and the loan amount varies between 50,000 to 5 lakh rupees.

 - Tarun: Defined as a business expansion scheme, this programme 10 lakhs to improve upon an already successful business.

 Stree Shakti Package for Women Entrepreneurs

 Offered by the State Bank of India, this loan can be availed by women who possess 50 percent ownership in a given business or firm.
-Another eligibility criteria is that women entrepreneurs who have taken part in Entrepreneurship Development Programmes (EDP) are eligible for the loan.
-Availing a loan of more than 2 lakhs will also procure you a discounted interest rate of 0.50 per cent.
+Another eligibility criterion is that women entrepreneurs who have taken part in Entrepreneurship Development Programmes (EDP) are eligible for the loan.
+Availing a loan of more than 2 lakhs will also procure you a discounted interest rate of 0.50 percent.

-The need for bringing women into the forefront of business innovation is very high in today’s world.
-A strategic and goal oriented framework that encourages more women to start business ventures by themselves will greatly benefit the country in the coming years.
+The need for bringing women to the forefront of business innovation is very high in today’s world.
+A strategic and goal-oriented framework that encourages more women to start business ventures by themselves will greatly benefit the country in the coming years.
 These schemes offered by the central government are a step in the right direction.